PRIMITIVE CALCULATORS

 Growing up in the rough working-class outer suburb of Springvale,

-members of Synth-Punk band Primitive Calculators met as teenagers in the early 1970's.
+members of synth-punk band Primitive Calculators met as teenagers in the early 1970's.
 The

-also inspired by lesser known bands like The Fugs, The 13th Floor
+also inspired by lesser-known bands like The Fugs, The 13th Floor

 Elevators and The Godz as well as the writing of obsessive rock